Characterization of polyconvex isotropic functions: Some remarks on polyconvexity with respect to matrix invariants

-Isotropic functions $W$ with $W(F)= \infty$ for $\det(F)\leq 0$ can be formulated in terms of the matrix invariants $I(U)$ of $U=\sqrt{F^\top F}$, i.e.~there exists $\psi : [0,\infty)^d \to \R$ such that $W(F)= \psi(I(U))$ if $\det(F)> 0$.
-For $d=3$, the invariants of $U$ are ${I(U) = (\operatorname{tr}(U), \operatorname{tr}(\adj(U)), \det(U))}$).
-By employing the polyconvexity criterion of \cite{Bal77} and choosing $g: [0,\infty)^{k_d} \to \R$ constant along certain hyperplanes, it was shown in \cite{Ste03} that, for $d \in \{2,3\}$, $W$ is polyconvex if $\psi: [0,\infty)^d \to \R$ is convex and non-decreasing in all except the last argument.
-Indeed, this particular choice of $g$ weakens the criterion but simplifies its applications and allows the direct consideration of functions that are formulated in terms of matrix invariants.
-We adapt the approach of \cite{Ste03} on Theorem~\ref{thm:Phi=g}.
-Hence, we obtain a new sufficient criterion for polyconvexity for functions which are given in terms of the elementary symmetric polynomials of the signed singular values.
-This new criterion gets along without the restriction that $\psi$ is non-decreasing.
-However, we obtain the symmetry assumptions \eqref{eq:Sym:psi} since we have to use the elementary symmetric polynomials of the signed singular values instead of the invariants of $U$.
+For $d\in \{2,3\}$ and $\psi\colon [0,\infty)^d \to \R$ convex and non-decreasing in all but the last argument and $W$ given as above, it was shown in \cite{Ste03} using the polyconvexity criterion of Ball \cite[Theorem 5.2]{Bal77} that $W$ is polyconvex.
+While, this particular choice of $g$ weakens the criterion, it can simplify its applications and allows the direct consideration of functions naturally formulated in terms of matrix invariants.
+We adapt the approach of \cite{Ste03} and use Theorem~\ref{thm:thm-for-diagonal} instead of \cite[Theorem 5.2]{Bal77}.
+This leads to a new sufficient criterion for polyconvexity for functions which are given in terms of the elementary symmetric polynomials of the signed singular values.
+This new criterion replaces the restriction that $\psi$ is non-decreasing by the symmetry assumption \eqref{eq:Sym:psi}.